Atherton Real Estate & Ultra-Private Estates in 94027

 Atherton's three primary zones offer meaningfully different privacy profiles.
 The zone matters more than the address.

-For buyers whose first requirement is security infrastructure and perimeter control
+For buyers whose primary requirement is security infrastructure and perimeter control

 Zone Character Privacy Level Best For Price Range

-West of Alameda Rolling terrain, maximum seclusion, hidden driveways Maximum — properties not visible from street UHNW buyers, international principals, security-critical households $10M – $30M+
+West of Alameda Rolling terrain, maximum seclusion, hidden driveways, no through traffic Maximum -- properties not visible from street UHNW buyers, international principals, security-critical households $10M to $30M+

-Lindenwood Gated enclave, historic character, cul-de-sac lots High — controlled access, shared gate infrastructure Tech executives, family compounds, multi-generational estates $7M – $20M
+Lindenwood Gated enclave, historic character, cul-de-sac lots, shared gate infrastructure High -- controlled access, neighborhood perimeter gate Tech executives, family compounds, multi-generational estates $7M to $20M

-Lloyden Park Tree-lined, slightly more walkable, closer to Caltrain Moderate — larger lots but more accessible streets Peninsula commuters, buyers who also want Menlo Park walkability $5M – $12M
+Lloyden Park Tree-lined, slightly more accessible, closer to Caltrain and Menlo Park Moderate -- larger lots but more accessible streets Peninsula commuters, buyers who also want Menlo Park walkability $5M to $12M

 How the most expensive zip code in America compares to its nearest peers

-Community County Min.
+Community County Zip Code Min.
 Lot Commercial Zoning Typical Estate Range Character

-Los Altos Hills Santa Clara 1 acre None $3M – $15M Foothills, spread-out, rural suburban
+Los Altos Hills Santa Clara 94022 1 acre None $3M to $15M Foothills, spread-out, rural suburban

-Menlo Park San Mateo Varies Yes $2M – $10M Walkable, Sand Hill Road access
+Menlo Park San Mateo 94025 Varies Yes $2M to $10M Walkable, Sand Hill Road access

 Designed for Discretion

-Atherton's town planning is intentionally designed to maximize anonymity.
-Strict zoning laws prevent all commercial development.
-Streets are narrow and unlit by design — no sidewalks, no street lights, no reason for foot traffic.
+Atherton's town planning is intentionally structured to maximize anonymity.
+All commercial development is prohibited by zoning.
+Streets are narrow and unlit -- no sidewalks, no street lights, no infrastructure that would invite pedestrian traffic from outside the community.
 Properties are set behind mature heritage oaks, high security gates, and dense perimeter hedges.
 The result is a level of residential seclusion that is genuinely rare anywhere in the Bay Area, let alone this close to SFO and the major tech campuses of Palo Alto and Menlo Park.

 Who Lives in Atherton, CA?